ashwinprabhukp/ashwinprabhukp/README.md

 ### Hello everyone,

 Welcom to my profile.
-Below is a brief introo on what I am currently upto.
+Below is a brief intro on what I am currently upto.

 - 🔭 Fasicanted about anything related to Machine learning, deep learning and AI
 - 🌱 I’m currently learning NLP